What Is an Encumbrance? A Guide for CRE Investors

 An encumbrance is a legal claim, restriction, or liability that limits how a property can be used or transferred, even if the owner still holds title.

-In other words, encumbrances are the strings attached to property ownership.
-Some are temporary.
-Others are baked into the land, and stick around through multiple sales.
-If you're evaluating commercial real estate, it's essential to identify these limitations early.
+If you're evaluating commercial real estate for sale, it's essential to identify these limitations early.
 They may not prevent a transaction, but they can reshape the risk, timeline, or use case entirely.

 When you buy commercial property, you're not just buying the dirt and the structure.
 You're buying every legal obligation tied to it.